adrian-enspired/observable/README.md

     <li>
         <p><b>attach()</b><br>
             <code>void attach( \SplObserver $observer [, $event] )</code><br>
-            in addition to the [SPL documentation](http://php.net/splsubject.attach),
+            In addition to the [SPL documentation](http://php.net/splsubject.attach),
             allows observers to subscribe to specific events or event groups.
         <p>param <b>$event</b><br>
-            the event (group) to subscribe to.
+            The event (group) to subscribe to.
-            if omitted, the observer will recieve notifications on _all_ events.
+            If omitted, the observer will recieve notifications on _all_ events.
-            event names are arbitrary, dot-delimited strings.
+            Event names are arbitrary, dot-delimited strings.
-            event names may be grouped in hierarchies.
-            a trailing dot will match all sub-named events.
+            Event names may be grouped in hierarchies; a trailing dot will match all sub-named events.
     </li>
     <li>
         <p><b>detach</b><br>
             <code>void detach( \SplObserver $observer [, $event] )</code><br>
-            in addition to the [SPL documentation](http://php.net/splsubject.detach),
+            In addition to the [SPL documentation](http://php.net/splsubject.detach),
             allows un-subscribing from specific events or event groups.
-            if all of an observer's events are detached, the observer will be detached as well.
+            If all of an observer's events are detached, the observer will be detached as well.
         <p>param <b>$event</b><br>
             See the description for <code>$event</code> (above).
     </li>
     <li>
         <p><b>notify</b><br>
             <code>void notify( [$event] )</code><br>
-            in addition to the [SPL documentation](http://php.net/splsubject.notify),
+            In addition to the [SPL documentation](http://php.net/splsubject.notify),
             allows sending notifications for specific events.
     </li>
 </ul>